efuhrma/Biohackathon-Team-16/README.md

 - Surgery: Nasal and Sinus surgery, bowel surgery, or full lung transplants

 Criteria for a successful treatment:
+- Improvements in CFTR function as measured by sweat chloride tests
+- Reduction in the rate of lung function decline
+- Improvements in pancreatic function in some cases

 Options if frontline therapy fails:
+- Anti-inflammatory treatments
+- Nutritional support
+- Clinical Trials
+- Lung transplant (extreme)

 Organs involved in the expression of cystic fibrosis:
 - Epithelial cells are faulty which then affects the lungs and digestive system